FashionRecognition/DeepFashion/README.md

 1. Install Python 3.x and MongoDB.
 2. Run mongod.exe to start a local mongo server.
 3. Run main.py to start the local python server.
-4. Send a POST with an image to 127.0.0.1:80 (use Postman or script).
+4. Send a POST with an image to 127.0.0.1:8888 (use Postman or script).

 To send a request to the production server, send a POST with an image to 138.197.9.186:80.
 The response is JSON formatted product listings.
+Not implemented.